meshhi13/reviewmyresumeplease/README.md

 uvicorn app.main:app --reload
 ```

-For local backend development outside Docker, make sure Postgres is running and set `DATABASE_URL``.
+For backend development outside Docker, make sure Postgres is running and `DATABASE_URL` is set.